chevah/github-hooks-server/README.rst

 The GitHub token needs to have triage permission for the managed repo, and the account must be a member of the organization to be able to see teams.

-We can not deploy using Serverless on Azure Functions anymore.
-The upload of the package succeeds, but updating the Function App does not.

-Therefore, we have to deploy using Azure CLI and Azure Functions Core Tools.
-Serverless is still useful, because it generates the proper package.

 Install
 `Azure CLI <https://github.com/Azure/azure-cli>`_ and